If you want to share cookies with your dog, read this guide – can dogs eat oatmeal cookies. It will tell you what you need to know.

 My Dog Ate Oatmeal Raisin Cookies – What Do I Do?

-The first thing you should do is make a note about how many cookies your dog ate.
+The first thing you should do is note how many cookies your dog ate.
 The veterinarian will need to know this.

 Then, just keep an eye on your pup.
 If they act lethargic, vomit uncontrollably, or drink lots of water, then call your dog’s vet.